Boulder Snowfall Totals & Accumulation Averages

 How Many Snowstorms Boulder Gets

-Snowstorms of over five inches a day normally occur five times a year.
+Snowstorms of over five inches a day normally occur six times a year.
 One of those days, on average involves a major blizzard that dump ten inches or more.

 How Much Snow Normally Accumulates in Boulder

-For about two-fifths of winter days, Boulder has at least an inch of snow on the ground.
+For about a third of winter days, Boulder has at least an inch of snow on the ground.